rzuritamilla/phr/gip-twmodel/PITCHME.md

 +++
 ### Capacity building
 @ul[](false)
-- ITC/GIP needs to show that our work is relevant to society.
+- We (ITC/GIP) need to show that our work is relevant to society.
 We need metrics to measure our capacity development activities
 - SDGs are used because there is an absence of vision.
 It is not hard to reverse engineer contribution to SDGs but why focusing on high level goals drafted by others?
 @ulend